 Improving Work for Aging Flight Attendants

-This project studio is designed to provide holistic solutions to improve the air travel experience for aging flight attendants.
-There is tremendous opportunity to improve the work environment for flight attendants that will not only make their jobs more ergonomic, and less stressful, but also improve the passenger’s experience by extension.
+Boeing partnered with the Live Well Collaborative in 2012 to develop holistic solutions to improve the air travel experience for aging flight attendants.
+The team aimed to improve flight attendants’ work environment to make their jobs more ergonomic and less stressful, and in doing so improve the passenger’s experience by extension.

 The team had to take into consideration passenger boarding, food service, and first aid.
 Solutions had to meet the requirements of the American Disabilities Act and Aircraft Carrier Act.
 Areas for improvement include the cart, galley, and luggage interaction.